 The Grand Canyon

-A mile deep, 277 miles (446km) long and up to 18 miles (29km) wide, the breath-taking grandeur of the Grand Canyon is so impressive that pictures or words simply cannot do it justice.
+A mile deep, 277 miles (446km) long and up to 18 miles (29km) wide, the breath-taking grandeur of the Grand Canyon is so impressive that words simply cannot do it justice.
 One of the great natural wonders of the world, it was formed by the cutting action of the Colorado River over millions of years, the harder rock formations remaining as great cliffs, pinnacles and buttes, and the different layers of rock possessing colours that range from purple, fiery red and pastel pink, to yellow, brown, grey and soft tones of blue.

 At both rims there are several drives and walkways along the edge with numerous lookout points for views from different angles, as well as a few hikes down into the canyon where one can overnight at Phantom Ranch on the canyon floor.
-The impact of millions of visitors a year to the South Rim, especially during the busy summer months, has a negative influence on the park, with overcrowding and traffic congestion common, but despite the hoards it is a positively memorable experience to have visited one of the most spectacular examples of erosion in the world.
+The impact of millions of visitors a year to the South Rim, especially during the busy summer months, has a negative influence on the park, with overcrowding and traffic congestion common.
+Despite the hoards it is a memorable experience to have visited one of the most spectacular examples of erosion in the world.

 Opening times: South Rim is open 24 hours daily, all year round.
 The Information Plaza is generally open 8am-5pm.
 The North Rim is open from mid-May to mid-October 8am-6pm.

 Admission: $35 per vehicle, $20 for pedestrians and cyclists, valid at both rims for 7 days.